 Drinking water can be contaminated with soil transmitted helminth.
 Contamination may be direct by defecating or urinating into water bodies or by run-off from contaminated soil into the various sources of drinking water.
 Many infectious diseases are associated with faecally contaminated water and are a major cause of morbidity and mortality worldwide (Ali et al., 2023).
 Waterborne diseases are caused by enteric pathogens such as bacteria, viruses and parasites that are transmitted by the faecal-oral route and are the major cause of diarrhea resulting to the deaths of over 2,000 children in Africa daily (Ali et al., 2023).
 Diarrhea kills more children than HIV, tuberculosis and malaria combined and its main cause is food and water contaminated with human waste (Choi, 2025).

 In many parts of sub-Saharan Africa, rapid population growth, urbanization, and inadequate sanitation systems have exacerbated the problem of water contamination.
 Nigeria, being the most populous country in Africa, faces significant challenges in providing safe and potable water to its citizens.
-Reports indicate that a substantial proportion of rural and peri-urban communities depend on wells, boreholes, streams, and rivers that may be exposed to environmental contamination (Bain et al., 2014).
+Reports indicated that a substantial proportion of rural and peri-urban communities depend on wells, boreholes, streams, and rivers that may be exposed to environmental contamination (Bain et al., 2014).
 Poor hygiene practices, open defecation, and insufficient water treatment facilities further contribute to the persistence of waterborne parasitic infections.

 Kura Local Government Area (LGA) in Kano State is predominantly rural, with communities largely engaged in farming and small-scale trading.
 Many households rely on hand-dug wells, boreholes, and surface water sources for domestic use.
 These water sources may be vulnerable to contamination due to proximity to latrines, animal grazing areas, agricultural activities, and seasonal flooding.
 Kano State has experienced periodic outbreaks of diarrheal diseases, which are often associated with unsafe water and inadequate sanitation practices.
 Such conditions create an enabling environment for the transmission of intestinal parasites.